MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 # App manifest

 The application manifest contains all the attributes and their values of an app registration in the Microsoft identity platform.
-Each app registration is stored as a Microsoft Graph app object.

 A Microsoft Graph app manifest is a JSON object that represents an app registration.
 It is also called the [Microsoft Graph Application resource type](/graph/api/resources/application) or Microsoft Graph app object (application object).
 It contains all the attributes and their values of an app registration.
-Each app registration is stored as a Microsoft Graph app object in Entra identity platform.

-The application object you receive using [Microsoft Graph Get Application method](/graph/api/application-get&tabs=http) is the same JSON object you see in App Registration manifest page in the Microsoft Entra admin center.
+The application object you receive using [Microsoft Graph Get Application method](/graph/api/application-get&tabs=http) is the same JSON object you see in **App Registration manifest** page in the [Microsoft Entra admin center](https://entra.microsoft.com).

+> [!NOTE]
+> Application manifests for Microsoft account (MSA) apps continue to use the Azure AD Graph format.
+If you need to edit an app manifest for a MSA app in the Microsoft Entra admin center, see [Microsoft Entra app manifest (Azure AD Graph format)](reference-app-manifest.md).

 ## Configure the Microsoft Graph app manifest

 If you would like to configure Microsoft Graph App Manifest programmatically, you can either use [Microsoft Graph API](/graph/api/resources/application) or [Microsoft Graph PowerShell SDK](/powershell/module/microsoft.graph.applications/?view=graph-powershell-1.0&preserve-view=true).

-You can also configure the Microsoft Graph app manifest through the Microsoft Entra admin center.
-Most attributes can be configured using a UI element in the app registration blade.
-However, some attributes need to be configured by editing the app manifest directly in Manifest blade.
-These scenarios include:
+You can also configure the app manifest through the Microsoft Entra admin center.
+Most attributes can be configured using a UI element in **App registrations**.
+However, some attributes need to be configured by editing the app manifest directly in the **Manifest** page.

-- If you registered the app as Microsoft Entra multi-tenant and personal Microsoft accounts, you can't change the supported Microsoft accounts in the UI.
-Instead, you must use the application manifest editor to change the supported account type.

-- To define permissions and roles that your app supports, you must modify the application manifest.

 ### Configure the app manifest in the Microsoft Entra admin center